digital-pet/authl/README.md

 - /authme <sa username> - starts the auth process for a user

 ### Moderator (anyone with Manage Roles)
-- /authem <@user> <sa username> - let's a mod start the auth process for a user if they can't use slash commands
+- /authem <@user> <sa username> - lets a mod start the auth process for a user if they can't use slash commands
 - /bangoon <sa username> - bans a goon who has already authed and prevents them from re-authenticating.
 Does not strip roles.
 - /unbangoon <sa username> - unbans a goon
 - /unsus <sa username> - clears the j4g block on a goon (currently hardcoded to 300 posts/3 months)